Communication Subsystem

 External Events and Named-Service Events

-When a ReAct tool call, tool result, or protocol rejection is emitted to the UI, it travels as a lifecycle event on the same communication substrate.
-This makes the Steps view a truthful trace of proposed calls, executed calls, results, and errors.
+When a ReAct action, result, or protocol rejection is emitted to the UI, it travels as a lifecycle envelope on the outbound communicator.
+This makes the Steps view a trace of proposed calls, validation, execution, results, and errors without making the browser stream the source of truth.

 # Standard streaming lifecycle